nest/nest-simulator/doc/htmldoc/synapses/connection_management.rst

 .. admonition:

    Tripartite connectivity is a new feature.
-Please expect some adjustments to the syntax and semantics for for tripartite connectivity in the next NEST releases.
+Please expect some adjustments to the syntax and semantics for the tripartite connectivity in the next NEST releases.

 .. _tripartite_bernoulli_with_pool: